reupholstering a chair

 Experience and credentials

 An extensive portfolio is one thing to look for when choosing an upholsterer.
-This shows that they have handled multiple projects in the past while showcasing their craftsmanship.
-Bonus points if the upholsterer has a certification from the Association of Master Upholsterers and Soft Furnishers (AMUSF), as this indicates that they completed a comprehensive program, gaining practical skills on upholstery and soft furnishings that meet current industry standards.
+This shows they have handled multiple projects in the past, highlighting their craftsmanship.
+Bonus points if the upholsterer holds a certification from the Association of Master Upholsterers and Soft Furnishers (AMUSF), as this indicates they completed a comprehensive program and gained practical skills in upholstery and soft furnishings that meet current industry standards.

 Specialisation

-Cost to reupholster a chair - Furniture designers examining fabric options for chair upholsteryFrom color to texture, every detail matters in upholstery design.
+Cost to reupholster a chair - Furniture designers examining fabric options for chair upholsteryFrom colour to texture, every detail matters in upholstery design.
 (Source: iStock)

 You can even find upholsterers well-versed in period restoration and leather furniture repair.
 Since each upholsterer is different, it is best to research and check out their services ahead of time.